 The Texas Supreme Court issued its opinion in Texas Mutual Insurance Co., et al v.
 PHI Air Medical, LLC, a case involving a critical issue of interest to Texas workers’ compensation insurers.
 ICT’s workers’ compensation counsel, Burns, Anderson, Jury, and Brenner, LLP, prepared this summary of the opinion.
 You may find this and other Workers' Compensation court decisions on our DWC Updates page.

 ICT provides an opportunity for members to gather and learn the latest developments in insurance and technology impacting their business through our seminars, conferences, and annual insurance symposium.
 Members also have an excellent opportunity to network with peers while learning from some of the leading insurance experts from Texas and across the nation.
 Through our podcasts and webinars, our members stay up to date on the current trends and emerging issues throughout the year.

 ICT’s experienced and well-respected public relations staff represents the industry in responding to media inquiries on insurance issues.
 Over the years, our media relations expert has been active in communicating and educating the media on insurance rates, weather related losses, claims handling after a disaster, fraud prevention, and coastal storm preparedness.

 ICT works with public officials and consumers to implement statewide programs designed to save lives, reduce property damage, and losses.
-This includes distribution of free smoke alarms to Texans in several communities in cooperation with local fire departments and the state fire marshal; helping to deter and prevent auto theft by providing "Hide, Lock, and Take" signs to Texas cities; and helping to establish the Texas Committee on insurance Fraud in conjunction with member fraud investigators, fraud prosecutors, and the Texas Department of Insurance’s fraud unit.
+This includes the We're Out to Alarm Texas program, giving free smoke alarms to Texans in several communities in cooperation with local fire departments and the state fire marshal; helping to deter and prevent auto theft by providing "Hide, Lock, and Take" signs to Texas cities; and helping to establish the Texas Committee on Insurance Fraud in conjunction with member fraud investigators, fraud prosecutors, and the Texas Department of Insurance’s fraud unit.